 A wedding weekend on the lake

 Up to fifty for the ceremony.
 Plated dinner for fifty on the lawn under string lights.
-Sixteen sleeping on-site across the two houses; another thirty-four at our partner property ten minutes up the road.
+Up to eighteen sleeping on-site across the two houses; another thirty-four at our partner property ten minutes up the road.
 Friday-noon load-in to Sunday-eleven check-out, the property is yours alone.

-We don't take more than forty weddings a year, and we won't book a wedding the same weekend a family is on-site.
+We only take a handful of weddings a year, and we won't book a wedding the same weekend a family is on-site.
 The capacity below is the room we keep.

 Capacity